pkkrsingh877/misssummary/list_of_features.md

 1. The Category feature, unique categories
 2. The Tag feature, many tags
-3. The read minutes sfeature, Algo to find read minutes:
+3. The read minutes feature, Algo to find read minutes:
    a.
 Find the number of words in the post
    b.
 Divide it by 200
    c.
 Ceil it by 1
    d.
 You get your output
+4. View Count for all blogs

 ## Features That Have Been Added